TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/control-from-node-red.md

 Which will watch the `<div id="more">...</div>` element for changes.
 Any changes to attributes or content will be reported back as standard messages.

-## Getting Client Status Information
+## Getting client status information

 Sending a message containing a `msg._uib` property set as follows will result in that property being updated with a `msg._uib.value` property.